 When Will Book 9 Be Finished?

-I don’t know yet when I will finish Book Nine of the OUTLANDER series of major novels, but I hope to finish writing it by the end of the year (2018), though that is not definite.
+I don’t have a current estimate on when BEES will be completed.
 When I get close to finishing the book and a publication date is set, I will promptly post it here.

 Artwork for the cover of this new novel has not yet been created.